 • Liver (hepatic fibrosis, portal hypertension as probable complication)

 Initially the nature and prognosis of retinal and renal involvement were not clear.
-Mild retinal dystrophy, apparently congenital and nonprogressive, was seen in nearly half of the patients reported by Steinlin and colleagues (74), congenital retinal amaurosis may occur in rare instances (King et al 1984; 51; 42).
+Mild retinal dystrophy, apparently congenital and nonprogressive, was seen in nearly half of the patients reported by Steinlin and colleagues (64), congenital retinal amaurosis may occur in rare instances (37).
 Increasing experience has shown that retinal dystrophy and renal involvement are usually progressive (see Prognosis and complications).

 Joubert syndrome was considered an autosomal recessive disorder as judged from the observation of several families with two or more affected children.
 Progress in mutation analyses has subsequently confirmed this assumption.
 So far, the reported number of male patients exceeds females (about 2:1); this observation is not explained.
 It is not yet clear whether a separate X-linked form with retinal colobomas exists.
-A description of autopsy-confirmed bilateral colobomata supports this view (21).
 See below for an X-linked form without colobomata.

 MKS3 gene (Meckel-Gruber syndrome) was identified as the sixth Joubert syndrome locus in four patients (04).